Many dead in New Zealand shooting at two mosques during Friday prayers

-WELLINGTON (Reuters) - A gunman opened fire on Friday prayers at a mosque in New Zealand killing many worshippers and forcing the city of Christchurch into lockdown as police launched a massive manhunt.
+WELLINGTON (Reuters) - A gunman opened fire on Friday prayers at a mosque in New Zealand killing many worshippers and forcing the city of Christchurch into lockdown, in what looked set to be the country’s worst ever mass shooting.

 New Zealand media reported that between nine and 27 people were killed, but the death toll could not be confirmed.
 Police said multiple fatalities had occurred at two mosques, but it was unclear how many attackers were involved.